Cross-React: Prediction of allergen cross-reactivity

 Example output from the WebServer.

-This service is provided freely to the scientific community for the purpose of scientific research.
+Disclaimer: This service is provided freely to the scientific community for the purpose of scientific research.
 There is no warranty for the service, either expressed or implied.
 The entire risk as to the quality and performance of the service is with the user.
-In no event will Sealy Center for Structural Biology be liable for any damages, including any general, special or consequential damages arising out of the use, misuse, or inability to use this service.
+In no event will Sealy Center for Structural Biology be liable for any damages, including any general, special or consequential damages arising out of the use, misuse, or inability to use of this service.

 [ Powered by Fedora